 What You Can Do

-First, don’t deal in amphibians.
-Buying amphibians, particularly wild-caught ones not only deplete natural populations, but can help move diseases and introduced species around.
+First, don’t buy wild-caught amphibians.
+Doing so only depletes natural populations, but is the biggest contributor to spreading diseases and introduced species around.
 If you do want a pet amphibian, make sure it is captive-bred.